(1855 – 1928)

 By most accounts, Siringo was brave, loyal, tough and exceeedingly honest.
 Despite his disdain for the tactics of the radicals of the labour movement, when Haywood was found not guilty, Siringo helped protect the labour organizer and his lawyer, Clarence Darrow, from a lynch mob.
 Although reputed to be a crack shot, he liked to boast that he made most of his arrests without resorting to violence.

-Perhaps taking his cue from Allan J. Pinkerton himself, Siringo decided to write up his adventures as a detective.
-He left the Pinkertons in 1907, and began writing another book.
-Originally titled Pinkerton’s Cowboy Detective, the agency held up publication for nearly two years, objecting to the use of their name and pointing out that it violated the confidentiality agreement that Siringo had signed when he first joined them.
+Perhaps taking his cue from Allan J. Pinkerton himself, and inspired no doubt by the success of his earlier A Texas Cowboy, Siringo decided to tell of his adventures as a detective.
+He left the Pinkertons in 1907, and began writing another book, Originally titled Pinkerton’s Cowboy Detective, the agency held up publication for nearly several years, objecting to the use of their name and pointing out that it violated the confidentiality agreement that Siringo had signed when he first joined them.
 Siringo ultimately deleted the name “Pinkerton” from the title and throughout the book, and re-named all the characters.
-He eventually wrote two books, both purportedly relating his many adventures, A Cowboy Detective, and Further Adventures of a Cowboy Detective — both were published in 1912.
+That book, A Cowboy Detective, and a sequel, Further Adventures of a Cowboy Detective were both were published in 1912.

 But the lawsuits didn’t stop.
-Siringo wrote and tried to clandestinely publish another book, Two Evil Isms: Pinkertonism and Anarchism in 1915, but once again the Pinkertons stopped the printing of the book.
-But this time they also tried to extraditie Siringo from his Sante Fe ranch to Chicago to face charges of criminal libel.
+In defiance, Siringo stubbornly self-published Two Evil Isms: Pinkertonism and Anarchism in 1915, but once again the Pinkerton lawyers swopped in to stop the printing of the book.
+This time, however, they also tried to extraditie Siringo from his Sante Fe ranch to Chicago to face charges of criminal libel.
 Fortunately, the New Mexico governor refused the extradition request, and the matter was dropped.
 In 1916 Siringo became a New Mexico Ranger and saw active service against cattle rustlers in the southeastern part of the state for a couple of years.

 Still, Siringo’s recollections of his life as both a cowboy and as a detective helped romanticize the myth of the West and of the American cowboy, as well as that of the private detective.
 He died in Altadena, California, on October 18, 1928.